jpaulm/csharpfbp/README.md

 Go into Solution Explorer, where you will see a number of "projects" - two of which are `FBPLib` and `FBPVerbs`.
 The .dlls for these will be needed when testing your application, and these two projects should be added as references.

-Compile and Run Commands
+Compile Commands
 ---

-You will find a number of compile and run commands in [Commands](commands.md)
+You will find a number of C# compile commands in [Commands](commands.md)

 "Concord" (forms-based Windows application)
 ---